-The main forms of Hong Kong companies commonly used as trading vehicles are as follows:
+The main forms of Hong Kong companies commonly used as trading vehicles are:

-- A public company limited by shares.
+- Public company limited by shares.
 This company is closest conceptually to a UK public limited company or a US corporation.
-For more information, see Public Company Limited by Shares. - A private company limited by shares.
+For more information, see Public Company Limited by Shares. - Private company limited by shares.
 This company is closest conceptually to a UK private limited company or a US limited liability company.
 For more information, see Private Company Limited by Shares.